raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Discussion

-TODO: Explicitly discuss how this updates RFC7766.

 TODO: Discuss that this draft introduces 2 session timers and their functions.
 Discuss that this draft introduces "Keepalive traffic" this is special because it does not reset the inactive timeout.
 Possibly move some of the text from "Session Lifestyle and Timers" here.

-TODO: Discuss DNS transactions (query/responses) compared to DNS operations (e.g. DNS Push subscription) since DNS operations are not described in RFC7766.
-Perhaps we should add "DNS operations" to the terminology?

-TODO: Reference that DNS Push defines additional Operational TLVs.
-Future specifications may define additional Modifier TLVs.

 # Protocol Details {#details}